X Ray Fashion by Francesco Carrozzini aims to see right through a toxic industry

 I had never done virtual reality, but when she described the information that was going to be part of the project, portraying the amount of waste and pollution that goes into making a pair of jeans, I was very intrigued.
 I also called my dear friend Livia Firth — who runs Eco Age — and asked her opinion and she encouraged me to do it.
 I’m very close to the Firth family.
 I went to Livia’s Green Carpet Award, and thanks to her I decided to get involved in X-Ray Fashion.

-How did you approach a medium that was so new to you?
+How did you learn to manage a medium that was so new to you?

 The creativity of the installation that allows you to test all of your senses, was designed by the MANND team in Denmark, who conceptualised the installation.
 Maria and Signe [MANND’s founders Maria Herholdt Engermann and Signe Ungermand], who are millennials, helped me understand how the interaction of technology can enhance your reality and everything was based on the actual conditions we found.